Adhalianna/wit/docs/paper/paper.typ

 Furthermore, #wit builds on top of git to achieve tight integration into git-based developer workflows.
-As it is meant to span over multiple repositories, the work done on the paper might bring some insight into the development of systems which aim for an extra layer of version control between independent systems like the ones researched by Schnöhoff et. al
+As it is meant to span over multiple repositories, the work done on the thesis might bring some insight into the development of systems which aim for an extra layer of version control between independent systems like the ones researched by Schnöhoff et. al
 @version_in_federated_database.